ivanvillegas7/CMB_power_spectrum/README.md

 ## Read the reports

 The folder named 'Reports' will store the reports of each milestone.
-At the moment, only the reports for Milestone I (I: Solving the cosmological background.pdf), Milestone II (II: Recombination history of the Universe.pdf) and Milestone III (III: Evolution of structure in the Universe.pdf) are available.
-Also a report summarizing the three articles is available (Computing the CMB power spectrum.pdf).
+All the reports, for Milestone I (I: Solving the cosmological background.pdf), Milestone II (II: Recombination history of the Universe.pdf), Milestone III (III: Evolution of structure in the Universe.pdf) and Milestone IV (IV: The CMB and matter power-spectra.pdf), are available.
+Also a report summarizing the four articles is available (Computing the CMB power spectrum.pdf).